 Why is the trial happening?

+As COVID-19 is a new viral infection, a number of different treatments are being evaluated.
 Few treatments are known to work in treating COVID-19, and there are some existing treatments that may be effective in treating COVID-19.
 The ASCOT trial aims to discover which treatments are most effective.

 What treatments will be available in the trial?